Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles

-Theoretical considerations strongly suggest that IGO algorithms \new{are characterized by a minimal change of the distribution.
-Therefore they} have minimal loss in diversity through the course of optimization, provided the initial diversity is high. \new{First experiments} using restricted Boltzmann machines confirm this insight. \new{As a simple consequence,} IGO seems to provide, from information theory, an elegant way to spontaneously\NDY{key point: it's a built-in feature, not a feature added by hand} explore several valleys of a fitness landscape in a single run.
+Theoretical considerations strongly suggest that IGO algorithms are essentially characterized by a minimal change of the distribution over time.
+Therefore they have minimal loss in diversity through the course of optimization, provided the initial diversity is high.
+First experiments using restricted Boltzmann machines confirm this insight.
+As a simple consequence, IGO seems to provide, from information theory, an elegant way to \new{simultaneously}\del{spontaneously} explore several valleys of a fitness landscape in a single run.